LoniQin/deep_learning_notebooks/README.md

 # Deep Learning Notebooks
 This project collects jupyter notebooks about deep learning in different topics with different frameworks.
 I think jupyter notebook is a great tool.
 When writing jupyter notebooks, we can express our ideas in words and realize our ideas in code at the same time.
 It's worth noting that there are some useful [materials](https://github.com/LoniQin/deep_learning_notebooks/blob/master/materials.md) that may help you boost your deep learning process.
-## What do you work on this project for?
+## What is this project for?
-- I am font of it.
-- Although I am an amateur for now, being an AI Engineer is my career goal.
-- Showing the ability of Deep Learning, so we have a big picture on what Deep Learning can do.
-- Keeping track of latest applications of Deep Learning and seeking ways to implment it.
+- Keeping track of latest applications of Deep Learning and seeking ways to implment it within a single notebook.
-- Keeping what I learn so I have a systematic knowledge on Deep Learning and be an expect on this field in the future.
+- Keeping what I learn and spreading knowledge.
-- Spreading knowledge.
-- Having runnable code so we can quick prototype different kinds of ideas.
+- Having runnable code to quickly prototype different kinds of ideas.
 ## Basic Information
 |  Item   | Value  |
 |  ----  | ----  |